-The empirical framework is a difference-in-differences specification at the CSD-year level, where the outcome variable is the local degree of innovativeness, the intensity of treatment is population density prior to the beginning of the sample, and the timing of treatment coincides with the onset of the COVID-19 pandemic in early 2020.
+The empirical framework is a difference-in-differences (DiD) specification at the CSDyear level, where the outcome variable is the local degree of innovativeness, the intensity of treatment is population density prior to the beginning of the sample, and the timing of treatment coincides with the onset of the COVID-19 pandemic in early 2020.

 The main results indicate that the outbreak of COVID-19 had a large negative effect on the density premium in innovativeness.
 Figure 1 summarizes this result.
-The graph shows the change in the local degree of innovativeness between pre-pandemic years (2011-2019) and the years of the pandemic (2020-2021) for locations at different deciles of the density distribution.
+The graph shows the local degree of innovativeness between the years before (2011-2019) and during (2020-2021) the pandemic, for locations at different deciles of the density distribution.
 More densely populated CSDs experienced a larger drop in local innovativeness relative to less densely populated ones.
-The difference-in-differences estimates imply that the density premium declined by 18.5% to 22.9% in 2020-2021 relative to its pre-pandemic level.
-In an event study setting, we find no evidence of pretrends in the density premium, suggesting that the decline observed in 2020-2021 was likely a direct outcome of the onset of the pandemic.
-We test the robustness of these results to a range of alternative specifications.
-First, we include a set of flexible controls for the number of patents within each CSD-year observation.
-This allows us to verify that the results are not mechanically confounded by changes in the local patent count.
-Second, we re-estimate the relationship at a monthly frequency.
-This allows us to define the treatment period as beginning in March 2020, when restrictions to interactions were first widely adopted in the United States.
-Third, we redefine units of observation as CSD-month-technological areas.
-Since COVID-19 likely created uneven opportunities for novel inventions across technological fields, this specification allows us to verify that the main results are not driven by differences across CSDs in the composition of local patenting.
-Finally, we include a set of time-varying state-level controls to account for spatial differences in the severity of the pandemic and its effects on the local economy.
-All these alternative specifications deliver estimates that are fully consistent with the baseline.
+The DiD estimates suggest that the density premium declined by approximately 20% in 2020-2021 relative to its pre-pandemic level.
+In an event study setting, we find no evidence of pre-trends in the density premium, suggesting that the decline observed in 2020-2021 was likely a direct consequence of the onset of the pandemic.

-Using the same empirical framework, we show that the density premium in overall patent quantity was not affected by the onset of COVID-19.
-However, the density premium in the count of highly novel patents experienced a significant drop in 2020-2021 relative to its pre-pandemic level.
-Furthermore, the change in the density premium only involved the right tail of the local novelty distribution, and did not affect lower percentiles such as the the median and the 75th percentile.
-These results suggest that online communication worked as an effective substitute for the interactions underlying the majority of inventions but not for those underlying the most novel ones.
+Using the same empirical framework, we show that the density premium in the overall quantity of patents was not significantly impacted by the onset of COVID-19.
+Moreover, the change in the density premium only affected the right tail of the local novelty distribution, leaving lower percentiles such as the median and the 75th percentile unchanged.
+These findings suggest that the pandemic primarily disrupted dense locations' ability to foster the random and unplanned encounters underlying the most novel ideas, while providing, in the form of online communication tools, an effective substitute for interactions underlying less novel inventions.